2023 Most Popular Journalism Associate Degree Schools

 About 75% of the students majoring in journalism at the school are women while 25% are male.

 Santa Barbara City College landed the #13 spot in the 2023 rankings for the most popular associate degree journalism programs.
-Located in the city of Santa Barbara, SBCC is a public school with a fairly large student population.
+Located in the city of Santa Barbara, SBCC is a public college with a large student population.

 Women make up 53% of the journalism majors at the school.

-Read full report on Journalism at Santa Barbara City College
+Full Journalism at Santa Barbara City College Report

 Fresno City College did quite well in this year’s ranking of the most popular places for journalism students to get a associate degree.
 It came in at #13 on the list.
-Located in the large city of Fresno, Fresno City College is a public college with a fairly large student population.
+Located in the city of Fresno, Fresno City College is a public school with a very large student population.

 Of the 15 students majoring in journalism at Fresno City College, 27% are male and 73% are female.